-If your current debt is mostly bad debt, then pay off the credit card/loan with the highest interest rate first.
+If your current debt is mostly bad debt, then aim to pay off the credit card/loan with the highest interest rate first.
 Once paid off, allocate that amount to your next debt until it has been paid off.

 Buy your first home or another property...

 Buying a home is a great achievement and can be a smart financial investment.
-Why not set a goal to plan your journey to home ownership or consider buying an investment property.
+Why not set a goal to plan your journey to home ownership or consider buying an investment property?

 There are only two ways to improve your financial situation – either earn more or spend less.
 If your budget is already cut to the minimum, think of some ways to increase your income without having a high impact on your lifestyle.